 ||Use glue stick when printing FLEX, PETG, and other PET-based materials, as well as ABS and ASA.|

 IPA + PETG will cause the print to adhere very strongly to the sheet.
 Removing it could be extremely difficult.

 |Satin powder-coated sheet||

 If the nozzle is too close to the printing bed, there won’t be enough room for the plastic to come out of the extruder.
 By having the nozzle too close to the print surface, you will essentially block its opening, so that no plastic can be extruded.
 You can easily recognize this issue when the printer does not extrude plastic for the first layer or two.
-Use Live Adjust Z function and First Layer Calibration (i3) options to tweak the height of the nozzle.
+Use the Live Adjust Z function and First Layer Calibration (i3) options to tweak the height of the nozzle.
 You perform the calibration from LCD Menu –> Calibration –> First layer calibration.
 For more information on this procedure, please see the dedicated article First Layer Calibration (i3).

 If the steps described above didn’t help, then try decreasing the printing speed.
 The easiest way how to do it is by rotating the knob during the printing process, lowering the percentage.
 Counterclockwise = decrease speed, Clockwise = increase speed.
 We suggest decreasing the speed to about 75% for the first three layers, then returning it to normal.

 Make sure to use the recommended nozzle and heatbed temperatures.
 PrusaSlicer will configure them correctly based on the selected material, so you don’t need to adjust the temperatures manually on the printer itself.
 If you are experimenting with new materials that don’t adhere well, you can try to increase the heatbed temperature by 5-10 °C. This way the plastic will stick a bit better.